Dr. Stanley Terman, CEO and Medical Director

 Executive & Medical Director

-Dr. Stanley A. Terman is a board-certified psychiatrist.
+Dr. Stanley A. Terman is a board-certified psychiatrist and bioethicist.
 He received an AB (Brown University); a PhD (MIT); and an MD (University Iowa).
-He was previously on the faculty of University of California, Irvine.
-He founded and now leads the non-profit organization Caring Advocates.
+He founded and still leads the non-profit organization Caring Advocates (www.CaringAdvocates.org).
+Previously, he was on the faculty of University of California, Irvine.
 The continuous thread of Dr. Terman's professional career is to empower people to make informed decisions so they can successfully meet challenges in their lives with more pleasure, less suffering, and improved relationships.
-For the last fifteen years, he has specialized on reducing the suffering of terminally ill patients and their loved ones, especially those faced with unending, unbearable pain, or the many challenges of Advanced Dementia.
-He is passionately motivated to prevent months to years of suffering from unwanted treatment that prolongs the process of dying, and also to prevent premature dying.
-This goal, which he teaches to other professionals, is thus to attain timely and peaceful transitions.
+For the last fifteen years, he has focused on reducing the suffering of terminally ill patients and their loved ones, especially those faced with unending, unbearable pain, or the many challenges associated with living with Advanced Dementia.
+He is passionately motivated to prevent months to years of suffering from unwanted treatment that only prolongs the process of dying, but he is just as passionate about preventing premature dying.
+His goal is thus to attain timely and peaceful transitions.
+His clinical tools and strategic forms (the "Ironclad Strategy") were developed in collaboration with prominent colleagues in medicine, law, bioethics and pastoral counseling.
+He teaches these methods to other health care professionals.

 Michael S. Evans J.D., M.S.W., is an attorney and has been a member of the California Bar since 1970.
 He is also trained as a social worker.
 For 13 years he was in private law practice which included litigation involving criminal defense, mental health commitments, and divorce.
 He taught at the graduate level in the School of Social Work, San Diego State University, and for six years at the University of San Diego Law School.
 More recently, he served as legal advisor to three right-to-choose-to-die organizations.
 He authored model Advance Health Care Directives to broaden the range of choices available under California's Health Care Decisions Law and he drafted model legislation to further expand end-of-life choices for Californians.
 He has served on two bioethics committees in San Diego.
 He served as critical reader and contributor to sections of The BEST WAY to Say Goodbye: A Legal Peaceful Choice at the End of Life.
 In the late 1990s he co-founded the Center for Professional Ethics and Law, a non-profit organization which among its projects, examined the impact of court-room advocacy on the professional ethics of expert witnesses during litigation.
 As legal advisor to the Center, he also counsels individuals on creating and implementing Advance Directives to meet the many challenges of making end-of-life decisions.